shockz-offsec/shockz-offsec/README.md

 - I'm a computer engineer.
 - Always researching new technologies that I find interesting
-- I'm looking to collaborate in any project.
+- I'm looking to collaborate on any project.
 - Actually learning Etical Hacking.
 - My linkedin profile: ~~Soon ~
 - How to contact me: jmlgomez73@gmail.com